Bovine Tuberculosis (Bovine TB) investigation - British Columbia

 These numbers will fluctuate as the investigation continues.

-Trace-out activities have been completed and movement controls currently apply to approximately 1,500 animals.
+Trace-out activities have been completed.
 The infected herd has been depopulated.
 Testing for trace-in herds will take place in the fall of 2019 These efforts are in place to identify and eliminate the source of the disease and to prevent any potential spread of the disease.

 On November 9, 2018, laboratory testing results confirmed a case of bovine TB.
 The animal was traced to a farm in the southern interior of British Columbia.
 No portion of the animal entered the food chain.

 The CFIA has completed culture testing of the tissue samples collected from the four infected animals.
 All four animals were infected with the same strain of bovine TB.
 This strain of bovine TB is distinct from any cases previously detected in Canadian wildlife or domestic livestock.
 This strain is not related to past cases of bovine TB in Alberta or British Columbia or anywhere else in Canada.
 The United States Department of Agriculture has confirmed that this strain has not been previously identified by its laboratory service.